Welcome. You've now completed your three ‘come and try’ paddles and you're keen to join the Dragon Flyers.

 Individual membership is made up of two parts:

+Dragon Boat ACT (also known as Canberra Dragon Boats Association Inc) is the peak body for dragon boating in Canberra.
+To participate in dragon boating, you need to pay the DBACT annual membership fee.
 This fee covers the use of boats, paddles and life jackets.
 It also covers the cost of insurance, local regatta entry and the AusDBF paddler levy.
-Members pay the annual fee to Dragon Boat ACT (also known as Canberra Dragon Boats Association Inc) and clubs will generally charge a membership fee.
 Only paid-up registered members and new temporary members are permitted to use DBACT equipment and dragon boats.

 Membership is renewed every twelve (12) months.
 You will receive a renewal notice via the email address you provide.
 Please keep your details up to date so you don’t miss the emailed renewal notice.
 If your membership lapses for just one day, you cannot go out in a boat.

-You will need to load up a passport style photo to the DBACT website.
-You’ll then be issued with an ID tag which you need to take part in regattas.
+You will need to provide a passport style photo.
+You will then be issued with an ID tag which you need to take part in regattas.